• Welcome to The SAHM Survival Guide!

 We used to live in a hot climate in the southeast.
 One time our electricity was out for 48 hours during high temperatures.
 We needed to do anything to feel cooler.
 Foam packing peanuts as pretend snow were a hit in our home!
 (And, they are a “One Item Activity“!)

-My daughter and son enjoyed scooping them, piling them up, and making snow angels while laying in them on the dining room rug.
+My daughter and son enjoyed scooping them, piling them up, and making snow angels while lying in them on the dining room rug.

 What a great pretend play scenario on a hot day-play like it is cold!
 Just ‘thinking cold’ and ‘playing in the snow’ of the packing peanuts helped ease our cabin fever.